 POD accounts do not have to be established by only one person.
 Two, three or even more people can have access to a POD account while any one of the owners is still alive, and then when the last owner dies the money remaining in the POD account will be paid to the beneficiaries named by the last surviving owner.

-Does a POD Account Have to Be Paid Equally to the Beneficiaries?
+POD Accounts Do Not Have to Be Paid Equally to the Beneficiaries

 If a beneficiary named by the POD account owner predeceases the owner, then the money remaining in the account will be paid equally to the surviving beneficiaries.
 For example, if the owner names four beneficiaries and one of the named beneficiaries predeceases the owner, and the owner does not make any changes to the account beneficiary designation, then the money remaining in the account when the owner dies will be paid equally to the three surviving beneficiaries.
 But what will happen if the owner only names one beneficiary and he or she predeceases the account owner and the owner never changes the beneficiary designation?
 Then the money remaining in the POD account will become a part of the account owner's probate assets.

-Aside from POD bank accounts and savings bonds, some states recognize payable on death, transfer on death, or beneficiary deeds: How to Use a Transfer on Death Deed or Beneficiary Deed to Avoid Probate.
+Aside from POD bank accounts and savings bonds, some states recognize payable on death, transfer on death, or beneficiary deeds.